Stasis field

-A stasis field, in science fiction, is a confined area of space in which time does not pass.
+A stasis field or stasis chamber, in science fiction, is a confined area of space in which time does not pass.
 It is a variation on the related science-fictional concept of the force field and also related to the concept of suspended animation.
 The term and concept first appeared in Robert A. Heinlein's 1942 novel Beyond This Horizon.

 Scientific analysis suggests that such fields are highly improbable due to the principles of quantum mechanics and the uncertainty principle.

 Concept

 The stasis field concept is a variation on the related science-fictional concept of the force field.
 It is characterized by the absence of time passing inside the field.

 Terminology

 The term and concept first appeared in Robert A. Heinlein's 1942 novel Beyond This Horizon.
 Other terms for the same concept have also appeared, such as "bobble" in Vernor Vinge's 1984 novel The Peace War, or "zero-tau field" in Peter F. Hamilton's 1996 novel The Reality Dysfunction.
 Conversely, some works use the term "stasis field" to refer to fields that do not have the property of stopping the passage of time, for instance Christopher Anvil's 1962 short story "Gadget vs. Trend" and Joe Haldeman's 1974 novel The Forever War.